jbakhos63/etm-framework/docs/AI_DEVELOPER_GUIDE.md

 ## 7. Research Guidelines
 - Conform to the ETM Simulation Research Plan (`docs/ETM_SIMULATION_RESEARCH_PLAN.md`).
  - Maintain the rule that **all dynamics after initialization arise from ETM logic alone**.
+   Any `velocity` attribute is applied once at creation to set an initial displacement and is then cleared so that subsequent movement results only from ETM return rules.
 - Record simulation environments and parameters so results can be reproduced.

 By following these practices, researchers can build upon the ETM framework while preserving prior validations.